 Residents are encouraged to participate as presenting authors or committee members at regional, national, or international professional conferences by granting limited professional time for such activities.
 Otherwise, residents utilize their personal vacation time to attend professional conferences of their choice.

-The Alumni Association (AA) and Anesthesiology Department will support traveling expenses for residents who are presenting authors at regional or national conferences according to the departmental and AA reimbursement policies.
+The Alumni Association (AA) and Anesthesiology Department supports traveling expenses for residents who are presenting authors at regional or national conferences according to the departmental and AA reimbursement policies.
 Residents are responsible for all other conferences and extra expenses.

-Residents get an annual GMEC allowance which they can use towards buying books.
-The department provides two anesthesiology books for each residents and an iPad Mini® at the start of the CA-1 year.
+Residents can receive an annual GMEC allowance which they can use for educational purposes such as books providing they meet certain criteria set annually by the GME.
+The department provides two anesthesiology books for each residents at PGY-1 and CA-1 year, and an iPad® at the start of the CA-1 year.

 The department and institution considers research an important part of resident training and promotes research and other scholarly activities.
-Residents will participate in a quality improvement project and will be encouraged to participate in a research project during residency.
-Residents will have opportunity to join either ongoing research or start a new research project under the supervision of a faculty member.
+Residents participate in a quality improvement project and are encouraged to participate in a research project during residency.
+Residents have opportunities to join either ongoing research or start a new research project under the supervision of a faculty member.